zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * Provide service discovery information including but not limited to the base URI, home page, status page, and health check end-point.
 * Provide routing metadata of service end-points.
 This metadata is used by the API ML Gateway to route HTTP requests.
 * Provide a service description and API documentation metadata for the API Catalog.
-* Register the service with the Eureka discovery service instance with the service discovery information, the routing metadata, and the service description and API documentation metadata.
+* Register the service with the Eureka discovery service instance with service discovery information, routing metadata, and a service description, and API documentation metadata.

   **Tip:**